mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 - For each {argument} in the document:
   - Let {argumentName} be the Name of {argument}.
+  - If the parent is a field or directive:
-  - Let {argumentDefinition} be the argument definition provided by the parent field, fragment definition or directive definition named {argumentName}.
+  - Let {argumentDefinition} be the argument or variable definition named {argumentName} provided by the parent field definition, directive definition or fragment definition.
   - {argumentDefinition} must exist.

 **Explanatory Text**

-Every argument provided to a field or directive must be defined in the set of possible arguments of that field or directive.
+Every argument provided to a field or directive or fragment spread must be defined in the set of possible arguments of that field, directive or fragment.

 For example the following are valid: